-Sure, conversations & meetings don’t exactly scream ‘formal process’.
-But it’s one of the more common ways we get input from our colleagues, and for that reason , it makes the list!
+Yes, conversations & meetings don’t exactly scream ‘formal process’.
+But it’s one of the more common ways we get requests from our colleagues.
+So for that reason , it makes the list!

 But keep in mind this works best with smaller teams.
 If you’re getting 50 requests a week, or you need to delegate tasks across a big department, then a higher-tech option may be more sustainable.

-You may find yourself outgrowing the swing-by-my-desk-and-tell-me-what-you-need approach your staff has adopted for these requests.
-That’s where forms come in.
+You may find yourself outgrowing the swing-by-my-desk-and-tell-me-what-you-need approach.

 4. Invest in a tool or ticketing system.

-If your org’s needs are great and you have the capacity, then new technology may be just the thing you need!
+If your org’s needs are complex, then some new tech may be in the cards.